 Aug 3, 2017

 It’s the most wonderful time of the year!
-(Not quite, but close!)
 Summertime always has me feeling excited about so many things.
-The gorgeous weather — especially now that it’s finally coming around — family beach outings and of course, frozen treats!

-This season, I’m particularly excited because I learned how to make homemade ice cream without an ice cream maker, and in less than 15 minutes with minimal ingredients.
+And I’m particularly excited because I learned how to make homemade ice cream without an ice cream maker, and in less than 15 minutes with minimal ingredients.
 It’s so easy my three-year-old can do it!
 OK, maybe not all by himself, but it’s definitely a DIY the kids can get involved in and excited about.
-Plus there’s a bit of science involved so it’s also a learning experience! #winning
+Plus there’s a bit of science involved, so it’s also a learning experience! #winning

 - bag of ice

 - coarse salt (I used half the box, but I’m sure you can use less than that)

 - 1 ½ cups of heavy cream or whipping cream